How I almost built a billion dollar business

 There was also a mindset problem.
 Clients recognized it as a tracking platform instead of an intelligence platform.
 We tried identifying key industry people, but they often downplayed the ideas.
 I have many theories on this, none of then are flattering.
 No offense, but the transportation market was very narrow-minded.

-We chose the wrong market niche and the wrong approach.
+We also chose the wrong market niche and the wrong approach.
 Uptake was an excellent example of that.
 They secured the right kind of partnerships and chose a more suitable niche.
 Obviously all around more qualified than we were.

 After we realized that selling would be hard, we looked for investors.
 That initiative also did not pan out.